windkh/node-red-contrib-shelly/README.md

 ```

 ## Relay
-You can control relays as follows (the number after the property relay is the channel number):
+You can control relays as follows:

 ```
 {
+    type : 'relay',
-    id : 'your device id here in hex', relay : 0,
+    id : 'your device id here in hex', channel : 0,
 	turn : on | off
 }
 ```